Cathay Dragon: Services

-Food and beverages served on flights from Hong Kong are provided by LSG Lufthansa Services Hong Kong Ltd, a Cathay Dragon associate.
+Food and beverages served on flights from Hong Kong were provided by LSG Lufthansa Services Hong Kong Ltd, a Cathay Dragon associate.

-A variety of regional dishes, such as dim sum, Fokkien fried rice, barbecue pork with fried rice and chicken with Thai sweet chilli, is served on flights into mainland China.
-However, only beverages and pastries will be served in Economy Class for flights between Hong Kong and Changsha, Clark, Guangzhou, Haikou and Sanya.
+A variety of regional dishes, such as dim sum, Fokkien fried rice, barbecue pork with fried rice and chicken with Thai sweet chili, was served on flights into mainland China.
+However, only beverages and pastries were served in Economy Class for flights between Hong Kong and Changsha, Clark, Guangzhou, Haikou and Sanya.

-In addition, the airline provides a range different newspapers and magazines from around the world, including the airline's in-flight magazine Emporium.
+In addition, the airline provided a range of different newspapers and magazines from around the world, including the airline's in-flight magazine Emporium.

-Beginning in March 2013, the majority of the airline's fleet is retrofitted with new Business and Economy Class seats.
+Beginning in March 2013, the majority of the airline's fleet was retrofitted with new Business and Economy Class seats.
 The seats are nearly identical to the new Regional Business Class and new Long-haul Economy Class products offered by parent company Cathay Pacific.

 The new design features a Cathay Pacific-like ambience infused with traditional Chinese art designs.
 Seats in both classes will be fitted with StudioKA (a rebranded version of the StudioCX inflight entertainment system on board Cathay Pacific aircraft), which features a 12.1-inch (Business Class) or 9-inch (Economy Class) touchscreen display, a multipurpose controller Audio/Video on Demand (AVOD), support for iOS devices, and a USB port for connectivity to other devices.
 Worldwide in-seat power outlets will be available to all passengers.
 The new Business Class features a 21-inch wide recliner seat with 45 inches (narrowbody aircraft) or 47 inches (widebody aircraft) of pitch, while the new Economy Class will be 18.1 inches wide with 30 inches (narrowbody aircraft) or 32 inches (widebody aircraft) of pitch.
 The retrofitting process is completed by the end of 2014.